-Today, Marchè remains relatively unknown to foreign visitors but for the wine lover there are good things to be found here.
-Known for both red and white wines, we went to find one of these lesser known gems called Bianchello del Metauro.
-Made from the Bianchello grape, this DOC white wine comes from a small area along the eponymous river.
-To learn more, we visited a winery called La Crespaia situated up in the hills at about 150 metres above sea level and only 3 kilometres from the Adriatic.
-Here we met the winery manager, Shayle, who is originally from New Zealand.
+Today, the Marche remains a relatively unknown region of Italy to foreign visitors, but for the oenophile there are good things to be found here.
+Known for both red and white wines, one of these lesser known gems is called Bianchello del Metauro.
+Made from the Bianchello grape, this DOC white wine comes from a small area along the eponymous river and, to learn more, I visited a winery called La Crespaia, situated up in the hills at about 150 metres above sea level and only 3 kilometres from the Adriatic.
+Here, I met the winery manager, Shayle, who is originally from New Zealand.

 This is a small enterprise of 10 hectares with an annual production of around 40,000 bottles per year but its lack of size is more than made up for in the care and knowledge that go into their wines.
 La Crespaia was started in 2011 by the owner, Rossano Sgammini, but there have been vineyards here for centuries.
 However, when Rossano took over, the majority of the vines were Sangiovese; he had very different ideas and so they were replaced with Bianchello and the vineyards have been managed organically ever since.

 La Crespaia concentrates on a small range of wines and I was able to taste two, the first being the DOC Bianchello del Metauro.
 After a careful hand harvest using small 15 kilogram baskets, the grapes are brought a short distance to the winery, for this is a very compact arrangement – the winery is in the middle of the vineyards and so distances are small.
 After destemming and soft pressing, a temperature-controlled fermentation, at around 18 degrees, follows in stainless steel before it matures, again in steel, for about 6 months on the lees.
 The colour is straw and on the nose there are grapefruit and floral notes; on the palate there is low acidity with green apple.
 I think this would complement a seafood risotto perfectly.